Culture of Australia: Visual arts

 Aboriginal rock art is the oldest continuous art tradition in the world, dating as far back as 60,000 years.
 From the Gwion Gwion and Wondjina imagery in the Kimberley to the Sydney rock engravings, it is spread across hundreds of thousands of sites, making Australia the richest continent in terms of prehistoric art.
 19th-century Indigenous activist William Barak painted ceremonial scenes, such as corroborees.
-The Hermannsburg School, led by Albert Namatjira, received national fame in the 1950s for their desert watercolors.
+The Hermannsburg School, led by Albert Namatjira, received national fame in the 1950s for their desert watercolours.
 Leading critic Robert Hughes saw contemporary Indigenous art as "the last great art movement of the 20th century".
 Key exponents such as Emily Kame Kngwarreye, Rover Thomas and the Papunya Tula group use acrylic paints on canvas to depict dreamings set in a symbolic topography.
 Clifford Possum Tjapaltjarri's Warlugulong (1977) typifies this style, popularly known as "dot painting".
 Art is important both culturally and economically to Indigenous society; central Australian Indigenous communities have "the highest per capita concentrations of artists anywhere in the world".
 Issues of race and identity are raised in the works of many 'urban' Indigenous artists, including Gordon Bennett and Tracey Moffatt.

 John Glover and Eugene von Guerard were among the foremost landscape painters during the colonial era.
 The origins of a distinctly Australian school of painting is often associated with the Heidelberg School of the late 1800s.
 Major figures of the movement include Tom Roberts, Arthur Streeton and Frederick McCubbin.
 They painted en plein air, like the French Impressionists, and sought to capture the intense light and unique colours of the Australian bush.
 Popular works such as McCubbin's Down on His Luck (1889) and Roberts' Shearing the Rams (1890) defined an emerging sense of national identity in the lead-up to Federation.
 Civic monuments to national heroes were erected; an early example is Charles Summers' 1865 statue of the ill-fated explorers Burke and Wills, located in Melbourne.

 Among the first Australian artists to gain a reputation overseas was the impressionist John Peter Russell in the 1880s.
 He and Charles Conder of the Heidelberg School were the only Australian painters known to have close links with the European avant-garde at the time.
 Other notable expatriates include Rupert Bunny, a salon painter of sensual portraits, and sculptor Bertram Mackennal, known for his commissioned works in Australia and abroad.